White House press secretary pushes back on calls for Trump to address nation amid riots, protests

 “This president has been very clear that we need law and order in this country,” McEnany said, adding that violent protest “demeans the peaceful protesters who have a legitimate grievance when we see angry mob mentality take over and those horrific images of businesses burning and fires in the streets of this country.”

-When asked whether the president would address the nation amid the unrest, McEnany responded: “A National Oval Office address is not going to stop Antifa.”
+When asked whether the president would address the nation amid the unrest, McEnany responded: “A national Oval Office address is not going to stop Antifa.”

 “What’s going to stop is action.
 And this president is committed to acting on this,” she said, adding that his focus “is acting and keeping our streets safe.”